Alif-11/RAG-Agent-Musings/self_README.md

 You are using Google Gemini for your LLM, HuggingFace for your embeddings model, and an In Memory Vector Store for your vector store.

 [Using this link for this RAG agent](https://lilianweng.github.io/posts/2023-06-23-agent/)

+To use streamlit, run this command: python -m streamlit run <<desired_streamlit_app>>.py

+OR

+streamlit run <<desired_streamlit_app>>.py
+(if this doesn't work, or throws a "ModuleNotFound: toml" error, be sure to deactivate your current environment several times and then activate the rag-agent-musings conda environment.)